Twelve years ago, her life was torn apart.

 When Danny’s mother, Carey, and stepfather, Pete, receive a photo of their brilliant, autistic, and socially withdrawn son tied to a chair, they fear the worst.
 But there’s also more to the story.
 Someone is sending them ominous texts and emails filled with information no one else should have.
 Could the secrets they’ve kept hidden—even from one another—have led to Danny’s abduction?

-As pressure from the kidnapper mounts, Carey and Pete must face their own ugly mistakes to find their son before he’s taken from them forever.
+As pressure from the kidnapper mounts, Carey and Pete must face their own ugly mistakes to

 “Bryan Gruley’s Bleak Harbor is an electric bolt of suspense, packed with twists and surprises.
 Gruley’s plot races along, powered by characters—big and small—who truly crackle.
 A masterful follow-up to his Starvation Lake trilogy.” —Gillian Flynn, #1 New York Times bestselling author of Gone Girl